The OS Rundown: Powering Your Devices from Phones to Supercomputers

 Demystifying the Operating System: A Guide to Your Computer's Core

 This guide dives into the fascinating world of operating systems (OS), the software that acts as the brain of your computer.
-It controls everything, from recognizing your keyboard clicks to displaying dazzling graphics on your screen.

 The Kernel: Maestro of the Machine